Leutnant Edmund.

 Plan.

-There may have not been a mortar inside the large Tobruk but the smaller one had a machine gun in the ring with Cpl.
+There was a mortar inside the large Tobruk and the smaller one had a machine gun in the ring with Cpl.
 Schnichels.

 8cm mortar Tobruk at Wn73 further along the beach.